 But lingering over coffee and baked goods after service is just one way to get to know — and be known by — other people at St. Philip’s.
 Other fellowship opportunities, which are open to church members and non-members alike, include:

 Started in 2014, “dinner church” has become a popular way for the people of St. Philip’s to meet and talk over a good meal and a glass of wine.
-The discussion can go anywhere—and is always interesting!
+The discussion can go anywhere — and is always interesting!
 Recent dinners have been held at Caleb’s, The Café Blue Moose, Perfect Taste and Manon.
-(In 2017, we’re aiming for a mix of home-hosted potlucks and dinners out.)
+(In 2018, we’re aiming for a mix of home-hosted potlucks and dinners out.)
 Dinners occur monthly; see our events calendar for time and place.

-There is nothing like working side by side with someone—especially in a good cause—to get to know him or her.
-Our meal packing event on Martin Luther King Day was a perfect case in point.
-Organized into 7 production lines of about 10 people each, participants laughed, swapped stories and exchanged high fives as they worked to pack 27,000 nutritious meals for food-insecure people in our region.
-Check our calendar for upcoming service events—and join us!
+There’s nothing like working side by side with people — especially for a good cause — to get to know them.
+Our meal-packing event on a recent Martin Luther King Day was a perfect case in point.
+Organized into seven production lines of about 10 people each, participants laughed, swapped stories and exchanged high fives as they worked to pack 27,000 nutritious meals for food-insecure people in our region.
+Check our calendar for upcoming service events — and join us!

 Like our church itself, St. Philip’s choir is open to all comers.
-The choir sings at late (10:15) service and special masses, and meets at 7 pm on Thursdays to rehearse.
+The choir sings at our 10:15 a.m. service and special masses, and meets at 7 p.m. on Thursdays to rehearse.
 In 2016, Rachel Benoit joined us as cantor/choir director, helping St. Philip’s choristers make an even more joyful noise.